LiTS: A Modular Framework for LLM Tree Search: Conclusion

 \section{Conclusion}

 We presented \textsc{LiTS}, a modular framework that decomposes LLM tree search into reusable components---Policy, Transition, and RewardModel---shared across search algorithms and task types.
 A decorator-based registry enables extension without modifying core code: users register domain-specific components, datasets, tools, or search algorithms, and the CLI automatically resolves them by registered name.
 Our demonstrations show that the same built-in components work across MCTS and BFS, that adding a new domain requires only a Transition subclass and dataset loader, and that tool-use benchmarks integrate via resource registration.
 We also identify that in infinite action spaces, LLM policy diversity---not reward quality---is the primary bottleneck for effective tree search.

-Future work includes MCP-based tool integration for dynamic tool discovery and chain-based tool-use agents.
+\paragraph{Extensibility in practice.} The modular design has already supported follow-up research without modifying the core: a Branching-Necessity (BN) evaluator that drives the Chain-in-Tree continuation phase~\citep{li2025chain} integrates as a new component type alongside Policy/Transition/RewardModel; a context-augmentation module pluggable at the Policy layer is currently under active development for cross-trajectory memory and self-reflection.
+Both extensions reuse the same data structures and search loop without changes.